canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q2/QuestionText.md

 ## Question Text

-You are writing a Java program about objects that can grow different sizes and have different types.
+You are writing a Java program about objects that can be different sizes and different types.
 Write a Java class called **Glasses** that has an attributes called **size** of type `double` and `String` variable called **type**.
 Write a constructor for this class that accepts a `double` value and a `String` value, then sets the variables **size** and **type** to those values (but for **size** set the value to the input value * 10).
 Also, write a **toString** method